2332fun/CityWeather/README.md

 * [License Link](https://choosealicense.com/licenses/mit/): Used to determine and copy the correct license for the project found in License below and the LICENSE.txt file.
 * [Contributor Covenant Link](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md): Used to obtain a proper code of conduct for contribution found in Contributing below.
 * [Markdown Guide](https://www.markdownguide.org/basic-syntax/): Used to setup the format of the README.md.
+* [OneCall API](https://openweathermap.org/api/one-call-api): Used in the JS to call data for weather.
+* [CurrentWeather API](https://openweathermap.org/current): Used to bypass the needs of lat/long for easier user interaction.

 ## License